ESMValGroup/ESMValTool/doc/sphinx/source/community/detailed_release_procedure.rst

   nohup cp -r /path_to_testing/esmvaltool_output/* /shared/esmvaltool/v2.x.x/

-By copying the debug.html and index.html files into /shared/esmvaltool/v2.x.x/, the output becomes available online, for `example
+By copying the debug.html and index.html files into /shared/esmvaltool/v2.x.x/, the output becomes available online, see for `example
 <https://esmvaltool.dkrz.de/shared/esmvaltool/v2.7.0>`_.

 Link the overview webpage to the issue and the path to your recipe runs on Levante.